Montelukast side effects: what patients need to know

 - Muscle and joint pain

-- Raised liver enzymes (usually transient and asymptomatic)
+- Raised liver enzymes (usually short-lived, with no symptoms)

-The BNF notes that it is generally well tolerated when used at recommended doses.
+The BNF says it is generally well tolerated at the recommended doses.

 Neuropsychiatric side effects: the key safety concern

-The most important safety issue with montelukast is its potential to cause neuropsychiatric side effects.
-The MHRA has issued specific safety communications about this risk.
+The main safety issue with montelukast is that it can affect the mind and mood.
+These are called neuropsychiatric side effects.
+The MHRA has sent out specific safety warnings about this risk.

 Reported neuropsychiatric effects:

-- Sleep disturbances: insomnia, vivid dreams, nightmares and sleepwalking
+- Sleep problems: trouble sleeping, vivid dreams, nightmares and sleepwalking

 - Agitation and restlessness